 We only collect information that we need in order to carry out our functions in relation to the Renewable Electricity schemes within our remit.
 Our primary functions are to:

-- administer the RO, FIT, REGO, CCL, NFFO and OLR schemes
+- administer the RO, FIT, REGO, CCL, the SEG, NFFO and OLR schemes

 - ensure any payments or issuance of certificates are timely and accurate

 - verify the eligibility of generating stations and installations applying for accreditation under the schemes

 - verify the volumes of renewable electricity generated by any accredited generating station Renewable Electricity – Privacy Notice [GDPR] Page 3

 - assign the correct tariff rate or ROC rate applicable to the accredited generating station or FIT installation for which support is claimed

 - monitor electricity supplier performance and compliance with the schemes

 - assist us in the identification of fraud.

 - for profiling, iei.e. automated processing of personal data to evaluate certain things about an individual ege.g. direct marketing.

 In some cases we use data analytics software to: